hrishikesh-2000/hrishikesh-2000/README.md

 ## 🚀 About Me
-- **Data Engineering Enthusiast**: Passionate about designing, building, and scaling data processing systems.
+- **Passionate about designing, building, and scaling data processing systems.**
-- **Problem Solver**: I love tackling complex challenges and turning raw data into valuable insights.
-- **Career Goal**: To become a top data engineer known for leveraging technical and analytical skills to drive meaningful impact.
+- **I am much more into understanding fundamentals and trying to tackle complex challenges and finding if something valuable I can turn into from raw data**

 - 📫 How to reach me? **sutarhrishikesh00@gmail.com**